amene815/EEG-MRI-graph-construction/README.md

 # EEG-MRI-graph-construction
 ## Austin Engle, Talis Basham, Sabrina Fuller

-This repo contains the python notebook `centrality measures.ipynb` that contains our main results The `centrality_exploration.ipynb` contains some exploration but is not well documented All other files are data files that we used to construct our graphs.
+This repo contains the python notebook `centrality_measures.ipynb` that contains our main results

+The `centrality_explore.ipynb` contains some exploration but is not well documented.
+The folder `correlation` contains data from each participant for each experiement.

+All other files assisted us in constructing our graphs.